inzig0/meowmeowmeowmeow-asu-makers-challenge/README.md

 ## Building

-On the Raspberry Pi, within the user's home directory, invoke:
+On the Raspberry Pi, within the user's home directory, run:

 `./build.sh`

 in the terminal.
 This will automatically fetch the most recent changes to this repo and invoke `main.py`.

 ## Contributing